sscheib/sscheib.github.io/_posts/2024-02-17-execution-environments.md

 - etc.

 Extending the functionality of the 'original' CLI tools of Ansible means for `ansible-navigator` - in a nutshell - that it can work with EEs.
-First, you'd maybe think that only `ansible-playbook` should be extended or superseeded, as this command is where we actually run playbooks.
+First, you'd maybe think that only `ansible-playbook` should be extended or superseded, as this command is where we actually run playbooks.

 Let's talk about this hypothesis.